 Plastic nails are most commonly used among beginners, due to the affordable prices.
-They have coarse edges due to the mass production, causing much unwanted noise when used.
-Furthermore, due to the cheap material used, they are not resistant to friction and wear-out may easily occur.
+They have coarse edges due to mass production, causing much unwanted noise when used.
+Furthermore, the materials are cheap and are not resistant to friction and will wear-out.

 The sizes should depend on each individual.
 Aside from the made to order nails, guzheng nails usually come in large, medium or small sizes so as to fit from kids to adults.
 Therefore, it is important to take note of the sizes when purchasing them, ensuring that they fit the first joint of your fingers.

 Notched guzheng nails enhance the player’s control when performing, and are more stable, staying in the correct positions.
-However, it is recommended to take note and try before purchasing as notches may not suit every individual’s fingers.
+However, it is recommended to try before purchasing as notches may not suit every individual’s fingers.
 Double notched nails are also very popular among guzheng enthusiasts.